Lundalogik/limeclient/docs/source/importing.rst

 Authenticating
 --------------
 First of all, we need to authenticate ourselves with the LIME Pro server.
-If we're using the API-client this done by creating an instance of LimeClient and logging in:
+If we're using the API-client this done by creating an instance of :class:`~limeclient.LimeClient` and logging in:

 .. code-block:: python

     from limeclient import LimeClient

-     client = LimeClient('http://localhost:2134', 'weyland_db')
+     client = LimeClient('https://myserver:2134', 'weyland_db')
      with client.login('user', 'pass') as c:
          # Do stuff here...

 This will start a new session in LIME that will automatically be closed when program is finished.

+If you're importing data to a hosted LIME installation, you should not pass the database name argument.

 Uploading a file
 ----------------